 What is the best time and position to do the kick count?

-Try to schedule the kick count during your baby's most active time of day, but also when you will be able to record movements over three or four hours, if needed.
+Try to schedule the kick count during your baby's most active time of day, but also when you will be able to record movements over three or four hours.
 You will need to record movements starting from about the same time each day.

 You may want to have a meal or snack before starting as you probably have noticed, food often makes your baby active.
 Alternatively, try a few minutes of exercise or take a brisk walk.
 Some moms prefer sitting with a good backrest with their arms holding their belly.
 Other moms prefer lying on their left side, which they find most effective for monitoring their baby.
 Lying on your left side also allows for the best circulation which could lead to a more active baby.
 Be sure you have a clock in view, and note on the kick count chart what time you start to record movements.

 When should I call my physician or midwife?

 Your doctor may ask you to count your baby’s movements once every day.
 Count your baby’s movements to be sure that you feel at least 10 (in Canada some say 6) movements in 2 hours.
 If you think there is a decrease in your baby’s movements this is an important sign that your baby may not be well.